Chateau Accommodation

 This couple have not yet shot a wedding at Rigaud but they are very local and their photography package starts at around €900.

-Bringing a photographer from the UK
+Bringing a photographer from further afield

 Kazooieloki